pranavmodx/TimeSlate/README.md

 # watchMyTime
-An Electron app which keeps track of time usage of different applications running on computer.
+An Electron JS app which keeps track of time usage of different applications (active ones) running on computer and displays it along with an analysis report.